 Farmer Fair Practices Rules

 The Farmer Fair Practices Rules, also known as the GIPSA rules, would have stopped this injustice but the administration withdrew these protections.
-More than 80 farm organizations, representing hundreds of thousands of farmers, called on the president to reverse this decision, but we were ignored.
+More than 80 farm and food organizations, representing hundreds of thousands of farmers, called on President Trump to reverse this decision, but we were ignored.

-Meet Our Brave Plaintiffs
+Meet Our Plaintiffs

 Jonathan and Connie’s Story